-16. Make S’mores prep packs in plastic containers.
+17. Make S’mores prep packs in plastic containers.

-18. Make campsite scrubbing easy with bath sponges and mitts.
+19. Make campsite scrubbing easy with bath sponges and mitts.

 Hip Tip: When the soap bar is dry, use a vegetable peeler to safely shave off the perfect amount of soap for each sponge.

-Use these 6-count shower caps to cover your plates and bowls to keep pesky bugs away!
-What a fun camping hack to keep those not-so-fun pesky mosquitoes and bugs away!
+Dollar Tree now has an 8-pack of shower caps which are genius camping ideas to cover your plates and bowls to keep pesky bugs away!
+What a fun camping hack to keep those not-so-fun mosquitoes and bugs away!

-Also, you may find these black Tool Boxes priced at just $1.25 which would be great for storing your first aid items.
+Also, you may find these black toolboxes priced at just $1.25 which would be great for storing your first aid items.

-21. Pack rain ponchos… just in case.
+22. Pack rain ponchos for the whole family… just in case.

 Dryer lint makes an excellent fire starter!
 Pack some lint in empty toilet paper rolls to take on your next camping trip.
 You can also use an alcohol-based hand sanitizer gel to help your match or lighter flame catch your tinder on fire.

-Planning meals ahead = a stress-free snack around the campfire!
+Planning meals ahead means a stress-free snack around the campfire!
 While you can definitely keep a list of everything you need on your phone, picking up one of Dollar Tree’s super frugal journals or planners will keep your vacation tech-free, and no one has to wonder what’s for dinner. 🙌

 Hip Tip: Chances are you’ll want to pack snacks for the drive to the campsite, and we’ve got you covered with this awesome Hawaiian Roll sandwich hack!

+Kids and adults alike will appreciate these cool camping ideas!
 You can create a fun, waterproof Tic-Tac-Toe board using just a few items from Dollar Tree.
 All you need are some foam pool noodles, a shower curtain, a marker, and some scissors.